-A vector bucket is a bucket type offered by Alibaba Cloud Object Storage Service (OSS) for storing, querying, and managing vector data.
-It is cost-effective, highly scalable, and easy to use.
-It provides vector storage and query capabilities for AI scenarios such as multi-modal retrieval, knowledge bases, retrieval-augmented generation (RAG), and AI agents.
-You can write vector data generated by any third-party service to a vector bucket.
-It also supports the unified administration of massive raw data and vector data.
-You can configure the same bucket policy for both raw data and vector buckets, or export logs in a unified format for auditing.
+A vector bucket is a bucket type in Alibaba Cloud Object Storage Service (OSS) designed for storing, querying, and managing vector data.
+It is a low-cost, large-scale, and easy-to-use solution that provides vector storage and query capabilities for AI scenarios, such as multi-modal retrieval, knowledge bases, retrieval-augmented generation (RAG), and AI agents.
+You can write vector data from any third-party service to a vector bucket.
+Vector buckets also support unified administration of large amounts of raw data and vector data.
+For example, you can configure the same bucket policy for both raw data and vector buckets or export logs in a unified format for auditing.

 Core concepts

-Vector bucket: A new bucket type and cloud resource for managing large-scale vector data.
+Vector bucket: A bucket type that serves as a cloud resource for managing large-scale vector data.

-Vector index: You can create vector indexes in a vector bucket.
-A vector index is an index table that stores vector data.
-You can create multiple vector indexes in the same vector bucket for different business types to store their respective vector data.
+Vector index: A vector index is an index table within a vector bucket that stores vector data.
+You can create multiple vector indexes in a single vector bucket to store vector data for different business scenarios.
 When you initiate a retrieval query, the results are returned based on the similarity of the vector data in the vector index.

-Vector data: High-dimensional numerical arrays converted from unstructured data, such as images, videos, and documents, using a vector model.
-These arrays represent content features.
-Vector retrieval returns results based on the similarity of vector data.
+Vector data: High-dimensional numerical arrays created by converting unstructured data, such as images, videos, and documents, using a vector model.
+These arrays represent the content features of the data.
+Vector retrieval returns results based on the similarity of this vector data.
 You can use any vectorization service, such as ECS, PAI, or Alibaba Cloud Model Studio, to generate vectors.
 Then, you can write them to a specified vector index using the OSS API, a software development kit (SDK), or the ossutil tool.
-When writing data, you can also attach metadata for subsequent scalar filter queries.
+When you write data, you can also attach metadata to use for subsequent scalar filtering queries.

 Benefits

-Low cost: Vector data has become essential infrastructure for various AI applications and is growing exponentially.
-Vector buckets use a simple and user-friendly billing model.
-Billing is based on only two items: vector data storage capacity and the amount of data scanned during retrieval.
+Low cost: Vector data is essential infrastructure for various AI applications and is growing exponentially.
+Vector buckets use a simple and transparent billing model.
+You are charged only for vector data storage capacity and the amount of data scanned during retrieval.
 This model can reduce costs by more than 90% compared to traditional methods.

-Large scale: OSS vector buckets are designed with an architecture for large-scale vector data storage.
-They can handle the storage requirements for massive amounts of vector data.
+Large scale: OSS vector buckets are designed with an architecture that supports large-scale vector data storage and can handle massive storage requirements.
 OSS uses a serverless architecture that scales elastically.
-After you start using a vector bucket, you do not need to worry about scaling.
+When you use vector buckets, you do not need to manage scaling.

-Easy to use: OSS vector buckets provide a complete API, SDK, and the ossutil command line interface.
-You can also manage and perform read and write operations on vector data in the OSS console, such as retrieving, adding, and performing a bulk insert of vector data.
+Easy to use: OSS vector buckets provide a complete set of APIs, SDKs, and the ossutil command line interface.
+You can also manage and perform read and write operations on vector data in the OSS console, such as retrieving, adding, and performing bulk inserts of vector data.

-Unified management: You can manage vector buckets and buckets that store massive raw data in the same way.
-For example, you can configure the same bucket policy for permission management or set the same log export path for auditing.
+Unified management: You can manage vector buckets and buckets that store large amounts of raw data in the same way.
+For example, you can configure the same bucket policy for permission management or set the same log export path for operation audits.

-Semantic retrieval: You can use the `QueryVectors` API provided by vector buckets to query vector data in an index table and obtain retrieval results sorted by similarity.
+Semantic retrieval: You can use the QueryVectors operation provided by vector buckets to query vector data in an index table and retrieve results sorted by similarity.
 OSS vector buckets also support filtering queries based on scalar metadata.
-When you write vector data to an OSS vector bucket, you can include scalar metadata to enable post-filtering.
-When creating a vector index, you can also set non-filterable metadata.
-Non-filterable metadata cannot be used as a post-filtering condition but is returned with the retrieval results as descriptive information for the vector results.
+You can include scalar metadata when you write vector data to an OSS vector bucket to enable post-filtering.
+When you create a vector index, you can also set non-filterable metadata.
+Non-filterable metadata cannot be used as a filter condition but is returned with the retrieval results as descriptive information for the vector results.

 Scenarios

-As AI services develop, the volume of vector data grows exponentially, which increases the pressure on storage and retrieval costs.
-For multi-modal retrieval scenarios, such as knowledge bases, AI assistants, and medical image retrieval, user toleration for retrieval latency is increasing from tens to hundreds of milliseconds.
-In this case, you can use a vector bucket as the vector storage foundation for your RAG application to meet business needs at a very low cost.
+As AI businesses grow, the scale of vector data increases exponentially, which in turn increases storage and retrieval costs.
+For multi-modal retrieval scenarios, such as knowledge bases, AI assistants, and medical image retrieval, users are becoming more tolerant of retrieval latency, which can range from tens to hundreds of milliseconds.
+In these cases, you can use a vector bucket as the storage foundation for RAG applications to meet business requirements at an extremely low cost.

-Scenario 2: Build an AI agent with layered retrieval
+Scenario 2: Build AI agents with tiered retrieval

-Different AI agents have varying requirements for retrieval performance.
-You can store the full volume of vector data centrally in a low-cost OSS vector bucket.
-For business scenarios that require high performance and low latency, you can synchronize hot spot data to other products, such as Tablestore, for high-performance retrieval.
-This method helps you build a layered retrieval architecture for your AI agent application.
+Different AI agents have different requirements for retrieval performance.
+You can store all vector data centrally in a low-cost OSS vector bucket.
+For business scenarios that require high performance and low latency, you can synchronize hot data to other products, such as Tablestore, for high-performance retrieval.
+This approach lets you build an AI agent application architecture with tiered retrieval.

 Scenario 3: Build an AI content management platform with unified data management

 AI applications generate massive amounts of unstructured content, such as user-generated content (UGC), internal documents, and AI-generated content, along with their corresponding vectorized results.
 This process can lead to fragmented storage and retrieval systems.
-By storing raw data in a standard OSS bucket and vector data in an OSS vector bucket, you can build an efficient AI data management platform, for example, for AIGC data management.
-You can use a single set of APIs and SDKs to manage and access both raw files and vector indexes.
-This makes it easy to build an efficient and unified AI content management platform.
+You can store raw data in standard OSS buckets and vector data in OSS vector buckets to build an efficient AI data management platform for use cases such as AI-generated content (AIGC) data management.
+You need only one set of APIs or SDKs to manage and access both raw files and vector indexes, which makes it easy to build an efficient and unified AI content management platform.

 Domain name access

-Vector buckets provide separate public and internal network endpoints that are isolated from standard OSS buckets.
+Provides dedicated public and internal network endpoints and is isolated from general-purpose OSS buckets.

 Public endpoint: